yeshua453/website/docs/controls/tooltip.md

 ### `vertical_offset`

-The vertical gap between the widget and the displayed tooltip.
+The vertical gap between the control and the displayed tooltip.

 ### `wait_duration`